kkkkk2017/PupilDetect/client/README.md

     When you finished, press 'q' to close the window.

 ##### Step 9, click on the 'Start' Button to start the program and n-back task program.
+        On the top menu bar, button 'Prac' for start the practice task, 'Start Task' for start the current task and 'Next' is for go the the next task, and 'rest' for start the resting time

+        (The error label only display on the practise stage to help to familiar with the rule, you can attend as many time as you want)

+        * Remember click the 'Next' button to go to the next task.